kodecocodes/english-style-guide/README.md

 **playground**

 **pluralization**
-For acronyms, such as API, no apostrophe is necessary as per AP style.
+For acronyms such as API, no apostrophe is necessary as per AP style.

 Wrong: API’s